Wervice/Lumos/legal.md

    See the License for the specific language governing permissions and limitations under the License.

+### ClamAV

+To protect the Lumos server from viruses, you can use the ClamAV Virus Database.

+Every `main.cvd` and `daily.cvd` contains a file called `COPYING`.

+If you want to access the license text, open the `COPYING` file.

+You can unpack `main.cvd` and `daily.cvd` with most unpacking/unzip tools.

+If you don't want to do this, you can access the `COPYING` file while Lumos is parsing the `main.cvd` or `daily.cvd` file, too.

 ### Me

 Lumos is licensed under Apache 2.0.